ntdai95/Resume-Projects/Reservation Management System Backend/README.md

 ***Note: You need to create a .env file with EMAIL_ADDRESS=<app_email_address_as_string> and EMAIL_PASSWORD=<app_email_password_as_string> environment variables.***

 # Install Requirements:
-Type the following command to install the required python modules: "pip3 install -r requirements.txt"
+Type the following command to install the required python modules: "pip install -r requirements.txt"

 # How To Run The Program Remotely